-I obtained my dual Bachelor's and Master's degree (BS-MS) in Biological Sciences from Indian Institute of Science Education and Research (IISER) Kolkata, India in 2022.
-Through my Master's thesis, I worked under Dr. Susmita Roy investigating the drug-mediated conformational changes in KRas–a protein involved in the Ras/Raf/MAPK pathway.
-I used Molecular Dynamics simulations and free-energy based enhanced sampling techniques (Metadynamics) to study the effects of the two drugs: Sotorasib (AMG510) and Adagrasib (MRTX849).
+Before joining Penn State, I earned a dual BS-MS degree in Biological Sciences from the Indian Institute of Science Education and Research (IISER) Kolkata in India in 2022.
+For my Master’s thesis, under the mentorship of Dr. Susmita Roy, I studied drug-mediated conformational changes in KRas, a key protein in the Ras/Raf/MAPK signaling pathway.
+Using molecular dynamics simulations and enhanced sampling techniques (metadynamics), I analyzed the effects of two targeted drugs: Sotorasib (AMG510) and Adagrasib (MRTX849).

 Contact